-Foreign banks have in the past created competition in the Icelandic corporate market with loan offerings to larger companies.
-While these external foreign banks and companies have not acted aggressively in the Icelandic market in recent years, they still offer competitive margins on senior secured loans to the largest seafood companies.
-The Bank could face increased competition from foreign banks and foreign financial, banking and payment services providers (including fintech companies and related initiatives) who wish to operate to some extend in Iceland.
-Foreign banks and companies could have a competitive advantage in the market because they may not be subject to the stringent regulatory requirements which the Bank is subject to as a systemically important financial institution in Iceland and could have lower funding costs.
-The aforementioned foreign entities may have more resources available to them to provide wider-ranging services and at higher efficiency given the relatively small size of the Bank.
+International banks have in the past created competition in the Icelandic corporate market with loan offerings to larger companies.
+While these non-domestic market participants have not acted aggressively in the Icelandic market in recent years, they still offer competitive margins on senior secured loans to the largest seafood companies.
+The Bank could face increased competition from international banks, fintech companies and European payment services providers who wish to operate to some extent in Iceland.
+Such non-domestic banks and companies could have a competitive advantage in the market as they are not subject to the same stringent regulatory obligations that apply to the Bank, as a systemically important financial institution in Iceland, and could therefore have lower funding costs.
+These entities may have more resources available to them to provide wider-ranging services and at higher efficiency given the Bank's relatively small size.

-The Bank will continue to offer a full range of specialised financial services to individuals, corporate entities and institutions, as well as work on further product developments to meet consumer demands and face increased competition from domestic competitors, as well as foreign banks potentially seeking to establish operations in Iceland.
+The Bank will continue to offer a full range of specialised financial services to individuals, corporates and institutions.
+Product development to meet consumer demands and face increased competition from domestic competitors, as well as international banks potentially seeking to establish operations in Iceland, will also continue.